Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

+\raisebox{-.3\baselineskip}{ }~\textbf{Answer Agent.} The primary function of $\mathcal{A}_{ans}$ is to output the final answer through both the incorrect processes and the correct process.
 Counterintuitively, $\mathcal{A}_{ans}$ incorporates both the correct execution process and incorrect segments from prior processes.
 This facilitates direct focus on modifications within the corrected process, thereby preventing the omission of error-prone details.
+Additionally, the mistake-correction pair presents a natural and complete logical closed-loop structure, which benefits answer generation based on the execution process.
+Thus, the final output answer is: